josephdorman/lucid/README.md

 - Easy to setup and customize
 - Supports over 700+ websites

-# Setup
+# Configuration

-This is just a quick setup to configuration of the bot and will not show how to host the bot, create new commands, etc as it is not within the scope of this setup, i will provide more resources and details regarding that on the wiki [here](https://github.com/josephdorman/lucid/wiki).

-Located in the main directory you will find `config.json`, in which you will replace the placeholder values (ex.
-BOT_TOKEN_HERE) with your own.

 > [!CAUTION]
 > **NEVER** share this information with anyone or display it publicly.
 If you intend to host this bot elsewhere and not on your host machine I **HIGHLY** suggest using dotenv instead of this config.json to prevent leaking this information, more details [here](https://github.com/josephdorman/lucid/wiki).

-config.json
+Located in the main directory you will find `config.json`, in which you will replace the placeholder values (ex.
+BOT_TOKEN_HERE) with your own.

+`config.json`

 ```json
 {